vxcall/halp_access_driver/README.md

-# vxdrv
+# halp_access_driver

-my research kernel driver to investigate HAL's private APIC functionality.
+A simple driver to retrieve HalpInterruptController.
+Just for my future use.
+Not useful at all as is

 # HalpInterruptController